-Each Community has 3 identities:
+Each Community has 4 identities:

-What is a community on mission?
+What is a Gospel Community?

-What does a community on mission look like?
+What does a Gospel Community look like?

-There are no prerequisites to starting or joining a missional community, and you have the freedom to initiate a new one any time!
+There are no prerequisites to starting or joining community, and you have the freedom to initiate a new one any time!
 It’s about relationships, not a formula.
 However, we do offer a variety of resources if you want help finding or planning a community.
 If you’re ready to start one, go for it!
 We’d love for you to inform us about your community so we can keep in touch with you and potentially connect you with other people in your region who are also looking for community.

-How can I join an existing community?
+How can I join an existing Gospel Community?